MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-jpa-with-azure-postgresql.md

 > [!NOTE]
 > The first property of the *application.properties* file is `spring.jpa.hibernate.ddl-auto=create`, which is a Hibernate property that will automatically drop and recreate your database schema at application start-up.
-> This is a useful configuration when doing development and test, but of course it shouldn't be used in production.
+> This configuration is useful during development and testing, but you should not use it in production.

 ## Package and test the sample application